 This practicum is open to all students at Sophia University, both at the graduate and undergraduate levels.

-Please also note that by applying for this course, the student is also acknowledging the risks involved in the course’s field component and agreeing to participate in all parts of the course.
+Please note that by applying for this course, the student is also acknowledging the risks involved in the course’s field component and agreeing to participate in all parts of the course.

 AN OUTDOORS FIELD PRACTICUM

-Students will be required to buy clothing and footwear, such as long-sleeve shirts, long pants, hat, rain gear, and rubber boots.
+For reasons of safety, students will be required to buy clothing and footwear, such as long-sleeve shirts, long pants, hat, rain gear, and rubber boots.
 Details will be given during the course meetings.

 UNDERGRADUATE COURSE REGISTRATION